axiomhq/next-axiom/README.md

 You can also disable logging completely by setting the log level to `off`.

-## Upgrade to Next.js 13
+## Upgrade to the App Router

-next-axiom switched to support Next.js 13 with app directory support starting version 0.19.0.
-If you are upgrading from Next.js 12, you will need to make the following changes:
+next-axiom switched to support the App Router starting with version 1.0.
+If you are upgrading a Pages Router app with next-axiom v0.x to the App Router, you will need to make the following changes:

 - Upgrade next-axiom to version 1.0.0 or higher
 - Make sure that exported variables has `NEXT_PUBLIC_` prefix, e.g: `NEXT_PUBLIC_AXIOM_TOKEN`